 In general, we like co-pays better than co-insurance.
 It’s more predictable and it make comparing plans easier.

 Unlike Original Medicare, Medicare Advantage has a safety net system.
-It’s the annual Maximum Out-of-Pocket amount, or MOOP.
-Plans may use the standard MOOP set by Medicare annually ($6,700 in 2016) or and alternative lower amount.
+It’s the annual Maximum Out-of-Pocket limit, or MOOP.
+Plans may use the standard MOOP set by Medicare annually ($6,700 in 2020) or and alternative lower amount.

 This is an important number, particularly if you visit the doctor frequently for a chronic condition.
 When you reach the MOOP amount in annual deductibles, co-payments and coinsurance, you won’t pay any more out-of-pocket for the remainder of the year.